iceberg988/iceberg988.github.io/_includes/about/en.md

 I would be glad if you find anything useful.

-### I enjoy learning new technology and the following the tech track in past years.
+### I enjoy learning new technology and the following are the tech track in recent years.

 * 2000-2006 : C, C++, ASP.NET, C#, web application development
 * 2006-2007 : Java, backend development